axem-solutions/dem/docs/quickstart.md

 - Add/remove tools.
 - Change the tool image for a given tool.

-You can edit it with the Development Environment settings view:
+You can edit it with the Development Environment settings window:

     dem modify DEV_ENV_NAME